gjb2048/moodle-theme_essential/README.txt

 ==============
 Attempt at #348 by initially putting back unminified bootstrap.js for debugging.
 Attempt to see if html5shiv needs to be applied to IE9 to make it look ok.
+- FIX: Issue #403: Enroll button does not work with two or more self-enrollment options.

 New in 2.7.9.3
 ==============